 People and Places

-Archaeological sites of the Southern Coast of Guatemala lack the monumental stone pyramids and palaces of El Petén and Mexico.
-Nonetheless, the Coast along with the Western Highlands of Guatemala (i.e. Kaminaljuyú) was the birthplace of the Maya culture.
+Archaeological sites of the Southern Coast lack the monumental stone pyramids and palaces of El Petén and Mexico.
+Nonetheless, the Coast along with the Highlands of Guatemala (i.e. Kaminaljuyú) was the birthplace of the Maya culture.
 Indeed, trade with Central Mexico provided the impetus for the growth of the Maya civilization.
-Thus, in the era of cacao (the source of chocolate) a powerful pre-classic Maya city and ceremonial center developed near El Asintal Retalhuleu.
-Today we call this city Takalik Abaj, or Standing Stone, although its original name may have been kooja.
+Thus, in the era of cacao, a powerful Maya city and ceremonial center emerged near El Asintal, Retalhuleu.
+Today we call this city Takalik Abaj, or Standing Stone.

 Whether the Maya there spoke k’iche’, mam, or a common ancestor of both, is uncertain.
-Takalik Abaj represents a mix of cultures, however.
+We know, however, that Takalik Abaj represents a mix of cultures.
 From its earliest stages, 1,000-800 B.C. stone monuments of Olmec origin appear.
 Archaeologists recently excavated an Olmec ball-court at Takalik Abaj.
 The four cardinal points were important to both the Olmec and the Maya.
 However, the Olmec oriented their world south to north.
-Thus they built their ball-courts with this orientation in mind.
-In contrast, the Maya orientation was east to west.
+Thus the Olmec built their ball-courts with this orientation in mind.
+The Maya orientation, however, was east to west.
 Therefore, their ball-courts faced east to west..